HumanSignal/label-studio/docs/source/blog/nereval.md

 After running the script, you have two files:
 - A `tasks.json` file with predictions from the large and small spaCy models to import into Label Studio.
 - A `named_entities.txt` file that contains the list of entities to use as labels.

 ## Correct the predicted Named Entities in Label Studio

 To classify named entities, you need to create a dataset with gold standard labels that are accurate for your use case.
 To do that, use the open source data labeling tool, [Label Studio](https://labelstud.io).

 ### Install and start Label Studio
-Install Label Studio in a virtual environment with `pip` using the following command:
+Install Label Studio in a virtual environment with `pip` using the following commands:
 ```bash
 python3 -m venv env
 source env/bin/activate